gportail/poppler-php/README.md

 *   Plain Text

 You can also use this package to split pdf files, combine pdf files, and detach embedded items from pdf files using within your php scripts.
-With the `Gportail\PopplerPhp\PdfInfo` class, you can query meta-data of any pdf file.
+With the `gportail\PopplerPhp\PdfInfo` class, you can query meta-data of any pdf file.

 ## Important Notes